 Man pleads guilty to crashing into mother who pushed her baby’s pram to safety

-A 38-year-old man has pleaded guilty to causing serious injury by dangerous driving after he crashed into a mother who managed to pushed her baby’s pram out of the way to safety.
+A man has pleaded guilty to causing serious injury by dangerous driving after crashing into a mother who managed to pushed her baby’s pram to safety.

-Dale Clark, of New Milton, Hampshire, was driving a Toyota RAV4 car when it collided with Rebecca Sharp in the Redhill Park area of Bournemouth, Dorset, at 9am on April 11.
+Dale Clark, of New Milton, Hampshire, was driving a Toyota RAV4 car when it hit Rebecca Sharp in the Redhill Park area of Bournemouth, Dorset, at 9am on April 11.

-Mrs Sharp, aged in her 30s, was taken to hospital with a life-threatening injury where she remains unconscious and in a critical condition, Bournemouth Crown Court has heard.
+Mrs Sharp, in her 30s, was taken to hospital with a life-threatening injury and remains unconscious and in a critical condition, Bournemouth Crown Court was told.

-His barrister, Nick Robinson, told the hearing that the defendant maintains that “he was not under the influence of alcohol and cocaine at the time of the offences” adding that he claims it was post-incident consumption.
+Defending, barrister Nick Robinson said Clark maintains “he was not under the influence of alcohol and cocaine at the time of the offences” – only afterwards.

-Judge William Mousley KC said that charges of drink and drug driving had to be tried in the magistrates’ court and adjourned the case for sentencing until after these charges had been transferred to the appropriate court.
+Judge William Mousley KC said charges of drink and drug-driving have to be tried in a magistrates’ court and adjourned the case for sentencing until after those charges have been transferred.

-He told the victim’s family who sat in court: “I am not allowed to try cases of drink driving or drug driving, that’s why this case cannot proceed in this court.”
+He told the victim’s loved ones, who sat in court: “I am not allowed to try cases of drink-driving or drug-driving, that’s why this case cannot proceed in this court.”

-Updating the court on Mrs Sharp’s condition, prosecutor Andrew Houston said: “Rachel still hasn’t woken, she has opened her eyes and moved her lips but is not responding in any kind.
+Updating the court on Mrs Sharp’s condition, prosecutor Andrew Houston said: “Rebecca still hasn’t woken.
+She has opened her eyes and moved her lips but is not responding in any kind.

 “It’s early days and the consultant could expect to see changes around six months.